 7 Myths About SMILE

-The Surgery Is New And Developing So Better Wait Till Any Advancements
+The Surgery Is New and Still Developing

 Glasses Will Be Required Post-Procedure

-You Can Get Blind Too From Incorrect Surgery
+You Can Go Blind From Incorrect Surgery

-SMILE Requires A Long Recovery
+SMILE Requires a Long Recovery

 Severe Prescriptions Cannot Be Treated